Chromecast vs Fire Stick: Which Is Better?

 Fire TV Stick is a traditional streaming device.
 You turn it on, browse apps, pick something to watch.
 The interface is app-centric.

-Chromecast with Google TV tries to be smarter.
+Google TV Streamer 4K tries to be smarter.
 Its home screen aggregates content from all your streaming services into one feed.
 It's content-centric rather than app-centric.

 Casting vs. Browsing